JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 after adding the corresponding build to the queue, providing you with the most up-to-date information.
 GitHub, GitLab, Space, Bitbucket, and Azure DevOps are all supported.

+## Security

+### Log4J and Log4Shell
+Although TeamCity has not been affected by the Log4Shell vulnerability (CVE-2021-44228), some security scanners wrongly reported it as vulnerable without checking the exact version number of the Log4J framework used in the product.
+To avoid false-positive scanner reports, we have upgraded Log4J to the latest version.

+### Spring and Spring4Shell
+Similarly to Log4Shell, the Spring4Shell vulnerability (CVE-2022-22965) does not affect TeamCity.
+However, to avoid false-positive reports from security scanners, we have upgraded the Spring Framework used in TeamCity to the latest version.

+> The section below is still in progress.

 ## Single sign-on authentication via SAML 2.0
 {product="tc"}